KHPDULASHA/Predictive-Demand-Forecasting-with-External-Signals/README.md

     ```

 3.  **Run the Notebook**
-    Open `Demand_Forecasting_Engine.ipynb` in Jupyter or VS Code to reproduce the analysis.
+    Open `DFPR.ipynb` in Jupyter or VS Code to reproduce the analysis.

 ---